 Every interaction between a customer and your brand defines the customer experience.
-And, with 81% of marketers predicting that customer experience is how they will differentiate themselves from the competition, prioritizing CX now is how you can stay ahead of the curve.
+And, with 81% of marketers predicting that customer experience is how they will differentiate themselves from the competition, prioritizing CX now is how you can stay ahead of the curve to ensure growth in the future.

-There is no other area that allows you to set your brand apart like customer experience.
+There is no other area that allows you to set your brand apart from other companies like customer experience.
 Other retailers may offer similar products.
 They may find a way to beat you on price.
-But, if you can offer an exquisite experience for all of the customer interactions that matter, you will be the brand that wins.
+But, if you can deliver an exquisite experience for all of the customer interactions that matter, you will be the brand that wins.
+Plus, you will build a loyal user following that promotes your ability to consistently meet customer expectations.

 What is a customer experience metric?